 Studies by the United States Department of Transportation show that about 500,000 trucking accidents occur in our country every year involving trucks or trailers weighing 10,000 pounds or more.
 Fatalities occur in more than 5,000 of these accidents.

 The DOT also states that 66 percent of fatal trucking accidents happen during the day, with 78 percent occurring on weekends.
-If you’ve been injured in a big rig accident due to someone else’s negligence, contact an Allegheny County truck accident attorney at SMA Law to discover how to recover your losses.
+If you’ve been injured in a big rig accident due to someone else’s negligence, contact an Allegheny County truck accident attorney at SMA Law Group to discover how to recover your losses.

 Sadly, truck accidents usually involve cars and other smaller passenger vehicles, leading to severe injuries and/or fatalities for the people inside.
 Ninety-eight percent of fatalities in trucking accidents happen to passengers or drivers of the other vehicle.
 Without the help of an experienced lawyer, it may be difficult to determine and prove who was at fault and why an accident happened.